Lagerst/lagerst.github.io/index.md

 ### [Cross Platform] Node-Addon-Api: C++ addon for node.js

 To run native C++ code in node.js, you can use [node-addon-api](https://github.com/nodejs/node-addon-api).
 [Examples](https://github.com/nodejs/node-addon-examples) are given here.
-Also a [desktop camera](https://github.com/Lagerst/DesktopCamera) is implemented with Electron and opencv by me.
+Also a [desktop camera](https://github.com/Lagerst/DesktopCamera) is implemented with Electron and opencv in my github.

 ```C++
 // sample.cc